 So how do modern designers renovate historic buildings to handle winter conditions without sacrificing any historical aesthetics of a building?
 The answer lies in Roof Ice Melt (RIM) Systems.

 As leading manufacturers of RIM Systems, nVent RAYCHEM has installed its solution in historic buildings in all environments. nVent RAYCHEM’s RIM System consists of panels that use high wattage self-regulating cable to provide high power outputs required for heavy snow load areas.
 A good roof ice melt system can protect the heating cable and are permanently attached to the roof using screws and provide continuous ice free roof edges.
 RIM Systems are perfect for eaves, valleys, channels, rakes and flat roof sections.

 And while the technology is cutting-edge, nVent RAYCHEM RIM Systems are built to be aesthetically pleasing to maintain the beauty and allure of historic buildings.
 After all, part of the charm of historic buildings is the architecture of past generations and keeping that in place is vital to any renovation they may take on.
-Fortunately, nVent RAYCHEM RIM Systems can be installed in even the most unorthodox roof designs and are mounted so that cables cannot be seen, helping maintain their significant historic value.
+Fortunately, installers can incorporate nVent RAYCHEM RIM Systems in even the most unorthodox roof designs.
+These systems are mounted so that cables cannot be seen, helping maintain their significant historic value.